choperlizer/Dojima/README.md

 A graphical speculation platform in PyQt4

 ## Objectives
- - Provide a normalized trading interface across disparate markets, exchanges, and instruments.
+ - Provide a normalized trading experience across disparate markets, exchanges, and instruments.
- - Present a modular interface that leverages the features of multi-monitor and/or tiling window managers.
+ - Present a modular interface optimized for multi-monitor and tiling window managers.
- - Outperform browser based trading in remote and local resource utilization.
+ - Place orders faster and lighter than in-browser trading.
- - Accelerate the obsolesence of traditional financial systems.
+ - Hasten the obsolesence of legal tender and repressive financial regulation.

 ## Supported Exchanges
  - [Bitstamp](https://www.bitstamp.net/)